 Interested in taking part?
 Complete our registration form to sign up.
 LEAF is an annual programme following the school year.
 You need to register by the beginning of October to take part in this year’s programme.
 If you register after this time you will be added to the waiting list for next year’s programme.

 Like Eco-Schools, LEAF is one of five programmes operated internationally by the Foundation for Environmental Education (FEE) and delivered by Keep Scotland Beautiful in Scotland.
 Find out more about LEAF worldwide by visiting the LEAF international website.

 Why take part?

-- Unique opportunity to address Learning for Sustainability in a new format that can be integrated into day-to-day teaching.
+Unique opportunity to support the Learning for Sustainability Action Plan 2023-2030 in a new format that can be integrated into day-to-day teaching.

-- Open to all age ranges, from early years to secondary and ASN schools / departments.
+Open to all age ranges, from early years to secondary.

 Some ideas for how you could integrate LEAF into your setting can be found below.
 Please note this is by no means an exhaustive list.
 LEAF is designed to be flexible to suit your individual setting requirements.
 If you have any queries about how to integrate LEAF into your setting, please contact us at firstname.lastname@example.org.